Densho1/Climate-Change-Sentiment-Predictor/README.md

 - Roxas, Dennis Christian
 - Surara, Ron Christian

-## Review of Related Literature

-> content to be added

 ## Definition of Terms

 1. **Sympathetic**: _Adjective describing someone who talks and acts for a particular topic/sentiment: in this study, someone who is aware of, and/or acts in a way that makes others be positively aware of, climate change._